Western Australia Wildflowers Guide: When + Where to See Them

 Coalseam Conservation Park is one of the best spots in WA to see carpets of everlastings.

-Take the 3km Plateau Loop trail hike to see fields of yellow pom poms scattered with white and pink everlastings.
+Take the 3 km Plateau Loop trail hike to see fields of yellow pom poms scattered with white and pink everlastings.
 Camping is available within the park, with advanced bookings required through DPAW.
+As we weren’t camping, we chose to stay in the nearby town of Morowa.

-For more information on things to do in Coalseam, check out my Mid-West Wildflower Road Trip guide.
+For more information on things to do in Coalseam and options on where to stay, check out my Mid-West Wildflower Road Trip guide.

 Coalseam Conversation Park Ro